BACK

 Proof of Income

-The most common documents used are pay stubs, bank statements, and W-2 forms.
+The most common documents used for proof of funds are pay stubs, bank statements from a checking or savings account, and W-2 forms.
 However, these documents may also be used:

 In general, you’re looking for an applicant with both sufficient and reliable income.

 Sufficient income means that the renter earns enough to afford your rent.
-This usually means their income is at least three times the monthly rent amount.
+Rather than choosing which amount of funds qualify arbitrarily, most landlords require that tenant income be at least three times the monthly rent amount.

 Reliable income means that the renter gets paid regularly and consistently.
 This doesn’t necessarily mean that the renter needs a long-term position at one company, although that is always a good sign.
 Freelancers, for instance, don’t work for one company but can still earn reliable income if they have a steady flow of clients.